Swiffers/TmsSupervisionBundle/README.md

 },
 ```

-Install this new dependencie in your application using composer:
+Install these new dependencies in your application using composer:
 ```sh
 $ php composer.phar update
 ```